 I ) Building and tabletop terrain structures start the construction (modeling list):

-Collection of concentration camp buildings including: Prisoner barracks, guard towers, guard barracks, and electrical fencing.
+Collection of concentration camp buildings including: Prisoner barracks, guard towers, guard barracks, and electrical wire fencing.

-Airport: Runways, airplane storage revents, control tower, flak positions.
+Airport: Runways, airplane storage reverts, control tower, flak positions.
 Airport support vehicles maybe.